Study of field fluctuations and their localization in a thick braneworld generated by gravity non-minimally coupled to a scalar field with the Gauss-Bonnet term: Conclusions

-As a further step it will be interesting to study the stability of the field configurations within the the framework of the present braneworld model when both non--linear effects are switched on.
+As a further step it will be interesting to study the stability of the field configurations within the framework of the present braneworld model when both non--linear effects are switched on.
+It is not completely clear if the delocalization of the vector and scalar sectors is maintained in other class of solutions not studied here, this seems to be a very suggestive direction.
 Another interesting topic is to consider a non--minimal coupling of the bulk scalar field not only with the Einstein-Hilbert piece of the Lagrangian but, also, with the Gauss-Bonnet term.
 Investigation of these issues is left for future work.